callitask/finance-api/docs/01-ARCHITECTURE.md

 # System Architecture

 ## System Overview
 Treishvaam Finance is deployed on an Ubuntu Server (VirtualBox) using Docker Compose to orchestrate all core services.
-The architecture implements a **Zero Trust Network**, ensuring that no database, cache, or internal service is directly accessible from the public internet.
+The architecture implements a **Zero Trust Network** fortified by the **Fort Knox Security Suite**, ensuring that no database, cache, or internal service is directly accessible from the public internet.

 ## System Components
 * **Application Layer**: